- Versatile wet and dry vac

 There are a few steps required to convert the George to wet mode.
 Firstly, you’ll need to remove the hose from the front, then take out both the TriTex filter and the bag.
 Once the vacuum is empty, you’ll need to attach the float valve.
 As the name suggests, this floats as the vacuum fills up, eventually becoming sealed once the vacuum is full to avoid overflowing.

 With its strong suction power, the George does a great job at sucking up small spills.
 It also has a relatively large water capacity of 9 litres, so you can vacuum a lot of fluid before needing to empty the vac.
+If you need a vacuum for unblocking sinks, vacuuming up wet spills, or dealing with household leaks, the George Hoover is a great choice.

 Tip: While you can use the dry hose for vacuuming up wet spills, make sure this is fully dried inside before vacuuming dry debris.
 If it’s still damp, dirt will get stuck within the hose.